Get ready for winter 2026!

 Throughout the decade, Kalymaro's dealings with its landlord, the National Parks and Wildlife Service, and with the resort operator Perisher Blue, ran along fairly consistent lines, mostly conducted through the lodges' own representative body, SLOPES.
 The Board was a steady opponent of Perisher Blue's periodic push to have the resort's internal roads cleared of snow in winter, regarding it as contrary to the character of a snowbound valley.
 An IPART review in 2004–05 brought increases to NPWS rent and community-service charges, tied to CPI plus a margin.
 In 2006, NPWS offered lodges an extended lease to 2027 (with further renewal options) in exchange for a premium payment; the Board judged the terms too onerous and declined, noting the existing lease already ran to 2025.
 A separate 2006 proposal from NPWS to reclassify the access road serving Kalymaro, Sydney Ski Club and Lampada as a private track requiring a licence and shared maintenance contribution was not accepted by the three lodges, and appears to have quietly lapsed.

 The decade closes on a warm note.
-The 2008 and 2009 newsletters report, with evident pride, on the ski and snowboard achievements of two junior members, Henry Bessell and Madeleine Mallis — placings at the Redlands Cup, the Scots Cup, state and national Interschools competitions, and, for Henry, a training camp at Mammoth Mountain in California and a result at the New Zealand Nationals.
+The 2008 and 2009 newsletters report, with evident pride, on the ski and snowboard achievements of two junior members, Henry Bessell and Madeline Mallis (the newsletters themselves spell it "Madeleine") — placings at the Redlands Cup, the Scots Cup, state and national Interschools competitions, and, for Henry, a training camp at Mammoth Mountain in California and a result at the New Zealand Nationals.
 It's a small but telling sign of a club whose membership, and its next generation, were still very much active.

 Mark Cahill was into his second decade as President when this era opens, and would remain so throughout it — a continuity that runs right through the club's records of this period.
 Behind him sat a Board that barely changed shape for five years: Tony Mallis on maintenance, Jean Lynch on bookings, Kim Bessell on snow sports, Adrienne Isbister, and Peter Shea as Treasurer, a role he'd already held for the best part of a decade by this point.